-International Women’s Day is an important date in the calendar.
+International Women’s Day (which falls on 8th March) is an important date in the calendar.
 It is a day to celebrate women, globally and to push for change.

 The origins of IWD

 People don’t seem clear about when and where International Women’s Day started.
 But it was fully adopted as a women’s movement in around 1967.
 The United Nations began celebrating the day in 1977.